Our Services

 Client-led; focused weekly on what the client brings with them, starting either with a discussion or expressive artwork, giving the client opportunity to work through what they are struggling with and try to understand, process, or sit comfortable with it.

-Directed; the therapist bringing session focuses each week, centred on the therapy aims and what was discussed in the assessment session.
+Directed; the therapist brings the session focus each week, centred on the therapy aims and what was discussed in the assessment session.
 Artwork themes directed to focus on what the therapy is working towards and supporting the client through the process.

 Do you have to be good at art?